 High in fiber, rich in calcium, and low in protein.
 Weeds, broadleaf greens, flowers, optunia cactus and optunia fruit.
 Organic store-bought greens and Mazuri on occasion.
 No fruit - too high in sugars.

 Very little humidity.
 Must be kept in a warm, dry habitat.

-This subspecies lacks the "thigh spurs" that the Testudo graeca are well-known for.
+This subspecies can lack the "thigh spurs" that the Testudo graeca are well-known for.
 Some will have thigh spurs while others will not.

 This subspecies does not brumate and must be kept warm and dry during colder months.

 Dry-dwelling.
 Can tolerate cool temperatures if kept dry.

 Our 1.2 incubated trio of soussensis hatchlings from Garden State Tortoise.